 How to: Conventional Deadlift

-- Standing directly behind an Olympic barbell, plant both feet on the floor shoulder-width apart.
-Bend at both the hips and knees to place your hands on the barbell in a mixed grip (one palm facing towards your body, one palm facing away).
+- Holding a barbell with both hands with an overhand grip (palms facing towards your body) in front of your legs, plant both feet on the floor hip-width apart.
 Draw your shoulder blades down and back to push your chest out slightly.
 This is your starting position.

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.